surfer190/fixes/docs/magento2/theming-magento-2-layout-basics.md

 ## Container

-Sole purpose of assigning content strcuture to a page.
+Sole purpose of assigning content structure to a page.
 Just included elements.

 A block employs templates into a page.